Types of Degrees Instrumentation Technology Majors Are Getting

 Skills for Instrumentation Tech Majors

-instrumentation tech majors are found most commonly in careers in which the following skills are important:
+A major in instrumentation tech prepares you for careers in which the following skill-sets are crucial:

 - Operation Monitoring - Watching gauges, dials, or other indicators to make sure a machine is working properly.